Characterization of digraphs with three complementarity eigenvalues: Preliminaries

 \begin{theorem} Let $D$ be a digraph and $\Pi(D)$ its complementarity spectrum.
 The three statements in (1) are equivalent to each other, and the three statements in (2) are equivalent to each other. \begin{enumerate} \item \begin{enumerate} \item[(a)] $\Pi(D)=\{0\}$, \item[(b)] $\#\Pi(D)=1$, \item[(c)] $D$ is acyclic. \end{enumerate} \item \begin{enumerate} \item[(a)] $\Pi(D)=\{0,1\}$, \item[(b)] $\#\Pi(D)=2$, \item[(c)] $D$ is not acyclic and its strongly connected components are either cycles or isolated vertices. \end{enumerate} \end{enumerate} \end{theorem}

-Here, $\#\Pi(D)$ denotes the cardinality of $\Pi(D)$. {The result of Theorem~\ref{tm:char} shows that the } digraphs with {one or two} complementarity {eigenvalues} were completely {determined in \cite{flor}}. {In particular, only acyclic digraphs have a single complementarity eigenvalues, which is 0.
-The digraphs with two complementarity eigenvalue are cyclic whose unique strongly connected components are cycles and isolated vertices.
-We conclude that 0 and 1 are always complementarity eigenvalues of any digraphs that has a cycle as a subdigraph.} In the following sections we will describe {precisely} the {types} of strongly connected digraphs with three complementarity eigenvalues.
+Here, $\#\Pi(D)$ denotes the cardinality of $\Pi(D)$. {The result of Theorem~\ref{tm:char} shows that the } digraphs with {one or two} complementarity {eigenvalues} were completely {determined in \cite{flor}}.
+From Theorem \ref{tm:char} we conclude that 0 and 1 are always complementarity eigenvalues of any digraphs that has a cycle as a subdigraph.

+{The set of all strongly connected digraphs with exactly $t$ elements in their complementarity spectrum will be denoted $\mathcal{SCD}_t$.
+It is easy to see that $\mathcal{SCD}_1$ contains only one digraph consisting of an isolated vertex and $\mathcal{SCD}_2$ contains only cycles (of any size).}

-{We now present a structural characterization of digraphs having three complementarity eigenvalues. \begin{theorem} A strongly connected digraph $D$ has three complementarity eigenvalues if, and only if, the only induced strongly connected proper subdigraphs of $D$ are isolated vertices and cycles. \end{theorem} \begin{proof} Let $D$ be a strongly connected digraph with three complementarity eigenvalues.
-We show that $D$ verifies that its induced strongly connected proper subdigraphs are isolated vertices or cycles.
+{In the following sections we will precisely describe the types of digraphs in $\mathcal{SCD}_3$.
+To start with, we present a structural characterization of them}. \begin{theorem} {$\mathcal{SCD}_3$ is the set of strongly connected digraphs whose only proper induced strongly connected subdigraphs are isolated vertices and cycles.}

+\end{theorem} \begin{proof} Let $D$ be a digraph in $\mathcal{SCD}_3$.
+We show that all induced strongly connected proper subdigraphs of $D$ are either isolated vertices or cycles.
 We first notice that, by Theorem~\ref{tm:char}(1), $D$ needs to have a cycle as a subdigraph, hence $1 \in \Pi(D)$.
-Now let $D'$ be a proper subdigraph of $D$; If $D'$ is neither a cycle nor an isolated vertex then, using Perron-Frobenius Theorem we have that and therefore $\#\Pi(D)\geq 4$ which contradicts the cardinality of the complementarity spectrum.\\ Reciprocally, let $D$ be a strongly connected digraph whose only proper strongly connected subdigraphs are cycles and isolated vertices.
-Then we observe that $0,1 \in\Pi(D)$.
-Also, by Theorem~\ref{tm:char}(2) $D$ is not a cycle and, using Perron-Frobenius Theorem we have that $1<\rho(D)$.
-Hence $\Pi(D)=\{0,1, \rho(D)\}$ what finishes the proof.\\ \end{proof} We notice that this result gives a characterization of digraphs with three complementarity eigenvalues in terms of their cyclic structure.
-In the remainder of the paper, we determine exactly which strongly connected digraphs have this property, thus giving a complete characterizing of digraphs with 3 complementarity eigenvalues. } {
+Now let $D'$ be an {induced strongly connected} proper subdigraph of $D$; If $D'$ is neither a cycle nor an isolated vertex then, using Perron-Frobenius Theorem we have that and therefore $\#\Pi(D)\geq 4$ which contradicts the cardinality of the complementarity spectrum.\\ Reciprocally, let $D$ be a strongly connected digraph whose only proper induced strongly connected subdigraphs are cycles and isolated vertices.
+Then we observe that $0,1 \in\Pi(D)$. {Given that $D$ is not a cycle, by Lemma \ref{lem:sub} we have that $1<\rho(D)$, hence $\Pi(D)=\{0,1, \rho(D)\}$ and $D$ belongs to $\mathcal{SCD}_3$.}\\ \end{proof} The remainder of the paper is devoted to detect all the digraphs in $\mathcal{SCD}_3$.